A Cognitive Process-Inspired Architecture for Subject-Agnostic Brain Visual Decoding: Method

 Building upon the semantic alignment, we further aim to project subject-specific semantics into a shared latent space that ensures semantic consistency across individuals.
 To achieve this, we adopt an inter-subject alignment strategy based on a bidirectional contrastive learning scheme.
 Specifically, we construct a moving window across subjects and apply a symmetric InfoNCE loss to enforce mutual alignment.
 Notably, as the number of subjects increases, this training paradigm becomes more effective and stable due to the richer inter-subject comparisons.

 To complement the semantic alignment, it is essential to preserve subject-specific identity information embedded within the individualized semantic deviations as well.
 To this end, we introduce a subject classifier trained on \( \mathbf{T}_{\text{subj}} \), where each token, along the subject dimension, corresponds to a subject-specific representation.
-The classifier is supervised using a cross-entropy loss that encourages the retention of discriminative individual features.
+The classifier is supervised using a cross-entropy loss that encourages the retention of discriminative individual features, where \( y_{\text{subj}}^{(k)} \) denotes the one-hot ground-truth label for subject \( k \) and \( z^{(k)} \) represents the classifier’s logit score corresponding to the prediction that the input belongs to subject \( k \):

 The total loss function is a weighted combination of all objectives:

 \intextsep{0ex}